Delaware State Parks Covid-19 Preparations and Response

 Visiting the Parks

-- Those aged 13 or older must bring face coverings with them to enter a park and wear them when they cannot maintain social distancing from other visitors, such as in bathhouses, park offices, concession buildings, boat docks, and on trails and paths where others are present.
+- Those kindergarten age or older must bring face coverings with them to enter a park and wear them when they cannot maintain social distancing from other visitors, such as in bathhouses, park offices, concession buildings, boat docks, and on trails and paths where others are present.
 Rangers or park staff may require those who do not bring face masks to leave.

 - State park offices are open.
 You must observe social distancing requirements and wear a face covering when entering a park office.

-- Beach-area bathrooms and bathhouses are open.
-Most bathrooms in other state parks around the state are also open, although some remain closed due to social distancing/cleaning considerations.
+- Most bathrooms in other state parks around the state are also open, although some remain closed due to social distancing/cleaning considerations.
 Cleaning services have been increased to multiple times per day at all open bathrooms and bathhouses.

 - Daily entry fees or passes are required for entrance to Delaware State Parks.Visitors without a state park annual pass must pay the daily fee via automated credit card machines, at manned fee booths, or using self-registration fee envelopes, depending on the location.
 Visitors are encouraged to purchase an annual pass to avoid anticipated delays for daily entrance payments.
 See the Pass and Permit Sales section below for information about annual passes.